-Traveling full-time for a year, we couldn’t afford to blow thousands of dollars on just two weeks so we were looking to do the Galapagos Islands on a budget.
-With just two organized tours, and two activities that require a taxi, this is about best Galapagos land based itinerary for a tight budget.
+Travelling full-time for a year, we couldn’t afford to blow thousands of dollars on just two weeks so we were looking to do the Galapagos Islands on a budget.
+With just two organized tours and two activities that require a taxi, this is about best Galapagos land-based itinerary for a tight budget.

 Learn from our mistakes and go with the best budget itinerary for independent Galapagos travel you will need!
 This will let you see all the main creatures that the islands are famous for and some stunning scenery along the way.
 Best of all, it won’t break the bank!

 Two Weeks in the Galapagos: The Best Galapagos Land Based Itinerary

 Fly into Baltra and make your way to Santa Cruz.
 This involves a bus, boat and another bus but everyone that lands together is literally herded along the entire way so no more explanation needed.
 Have $3 each available for ferry and bus costs.